cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### Fonts

+*   Add some more points here...
-*   Delete unused characters inside your font, so the page doesn't have to render characters that will not be used
+*   Delete unused characters inside your font, so the page doesn't have to load characters that will not be used

 ## Perceived Performance